mstazmirakhatun1212-riskanalytics/financial-risk-early-warning-system/README.md

 ## Important Note

-This project is developed for research, learning, and portfolio purposes using appropriate public or synthetic data.
-No confidential customer or institutional information is used.
+This project is developed for research, learning, and portfolio purposes using publicly available or appropriately simulated data.
+It does not use confidential customer information, proprietary institutional data, or non-public HSBC Bangladesh information.